ahmedsamir2010/Babynames/README.md

 git clone https://github.com/yourusername/us-baby-names-analysis.git
 ```

-2. Create a new SQL Server database
+2. Open SQL Server and create a new database (Babynames)
-3. Import the `names_data.csv` file into your database
+3. Import names_data.csv into a table (names).
+4. Create the regions table to analyze by region.
-4. Run the queries from `babynames.sql`
+5. Execute the queries in babynames.sql.

 ### Viewing Results
 - View query results directly in your SQL Server interface
 - Export results to Excel for additional analysis
 - Use data visualization tools for creating charts and graphs

-## 📝 Query Examples
+## 📝 Query Highlights

 ```sql
 -- Example: Find the overall most popular girl and boy names